frederic-perez/AmE-dictionary/data/idioms.md

 __stuff your face__ To eat a lot of food quickly.
 __suffice (it) to say__ :two::hammer:
 __sugarcoat (something)__ To say, explain, or present something in a manner that is easier to accept, understand, cope with, or endure. _Don’t sugarcoat it for me, Doc—is my wife going to make it?_
+__sum up__ To give a brief and accurate summary, description, assessment, or representation of something; to summarize.
+A noun or pronoun can be used between “sum” and “up.” _To sum up, we need to reduce our expenditures and target new markets in order to grow._
 __Sunday best__ One’s very best clothes, as one would wear to a Sunday church service. _Rita wanders a highway in her Sunday best._
 __sure enough__ :three: As one might have expected; certainly. _Sure enough, that’s what happened._
 __surefire__ Certain to work, be effective, or have a particular outcome; foolproof.
 The term is sometimes hyphenated, and it is always used before a noun. _Coming in to work drunk is a surefire way to get yourself fired, Tom._ _We’ve developed a sure-fire method of teaching grammar to grade-schoolers in a way that they will not ignore or forget._ _A surefire tactic._